Apostille

 Getting Your Passport Copy Apostille

-It simplifies the authentication process of public documents to be used abroad.
-You will only need a certification by “an authority designated by the country where the public document was issued.”
+The Hague Convention of 5 October 1961, Abolishing Legalization for Foreign Public Documents, or the Apostille Convention was entered into force in the Philippines only last on 14 May 2019.
+It simplifies the authentication process of public documentsto be used abroad.
+You will only need acertificationby “an authority designated by the country where the public document was issued.”
 This is called the Apostille, which came from the French word “apostiller” which means annotation.

 “Apostillization or Authentication is the Department of Foreign Affairs’ process of verifying the origin of a public document.
-It certifies the authenticity of the signature and legal authority of the public official who signed it, but it does not certify the contents of the document.
+It certifies the authenticity of the signature and legal authority of the public official who signed it, but it does not certify the contents of the document.”

 This is needed because even if a public document is issued by the Philippine government: